ClaireLally8/StudyPal/README.md

 - I followed [this tutorial](https://www.youtube.com/watch?v=vVx1737auSE) on how to create the login functionality using Flask & Pymongo.
 - Code for the accordion was adapted from [WebDevTrick](https://webdevtrick.com/html-css-javascript-accordion-source-code/) & is credited in the JS code also.
 - The Sidenav bar was adapted from two videos - [Animated Side Nav](https://www.youtube.com/watch?v=acuYmzY6XOg) and another youtube video which has since been deleted.
+- Code for keeping the footer on the bottom was adapted form the following [Medium Article](https://medium.com/@zerox/keep-that-damn-footer-at-the-bottom-c7a921cb9551)